-If you fancy a lap dog but find that your dog of choice was originally bred to hunt rabbits or chase rats then you may be in for a bit of a shock.
+Knowing the history of a dog’s breed can give you a great insight into what to expect.
+Personality, exercise needs and temperament of a dog differs based on their breeding.
+If you decide you want a lap dog but your dog was bred to hunt rabbits or chase rats then you may be in for a bit of a shock.

-The breed histories of both the Malamute and the Husky can be found in the arctic.
-A harsh, cold environment that needs stamina, independent thinking and hard work.
+The breed histories of both the Malamute and the Husky are in the Arctic.
+A harsh, cold environment that needed stamina, independent thinking and hard work.

-During the 1896 gold rush, a lot of dogs of different breeds were bought into Alaska to work.
-These were interbred with native breeds with the result that a lot of the ‘pure’ breeds of Alaska were lost.
+During the 1896 gold rush, a great many dogs were imported into Alaska to work.
+Native breeds interbred with these dogs eliminating a lot of the ‘pure’ Alaskan breeds.

 The Siberian Husky

-Siberian Huskies were first introduced into the US in the 1920’s by Leonhard Seppala.
-Seppala’s original kennel was in Nenana, Alaska but he later moved to New England where he partnered with Elizabeth Ricker and established the Poland Springs Kennel.
+It was Leonhard Seppala who first introduced Siberian Huskies into the US in the 1920’s.
+Although Seppala’s original kennel was in Nenana, Alaska he later moved to New England.
+And this is where he partnered with Elizabeth Ricker establishing the Poland Springs Kennel.

-The last Siberian Husky was exported in 1930 when the Soviet government closed the borders to Siberia.
-Coincidentally, in the same year the Husky was recognised the American Kennel club.
+The last exported Siberian Husky was in 1930 just before the Soviet government closed it’s border to Siberia.
+In the same year, the American Kennel Club recognised the Husky as a distinct breed.

 Malamute vs Husky appearance

-The Alaskan malamute is a large, powerfully built dog, typically ranging from 58cm to 64cm in height and 75 to 85lbs in weight.
-Although it’s not uncommon for there to be an even larger size range, with some dogs lighter than 75lbs while others weigh upwards of 100lbs.
+The Alaskan malamute is a large, powerfully built dog.
+The malamute ranges from 58cm to 64cm in height and 75 to 85lbs in weight, although it’s not uncommon to find dogs outside this range.
+With some dogs lighter than 75lbs while others weigh upwards of 100lbs.

-Slightly longer than it is tall, malamute’s are powerful, sturdy and heavy-boned.
-They have a deep and broad muzzle, small wedge-shaped upright ears and a furry tail that curves gently over its back in a plume.
+Slightly longer than it is tall, malamutes are strong, sturdy and heavy-boned.
+With a deep and broad muzzle and small wedge-shaped upright ears.
+The Malamute carries a furry tail curved gently over its back in a plume.

-Malamutes come in a variety of colours including shades of pale grey ranging through to black, gold through shades of red and liver and white.
+Malamutes come in a variety of colours.
+These include shades of pale grey through to black, gold through shades of red and liver and white.
 White is always visible on the under-body, feet and mask markings.

 Temperament and characteristics

-The Malamute is described as affectionate, loyal and friendly.
-They tend to be friendly with everyone though, so if you are looking for a guard dog then look again!
+The Malamute is affectionate, loyal and sociable.
+They tend to be friendly with everyone though so if you are looking for a guard dog then look again.

-Although they seldom bark, the Malamute is known to be quite a talkative dog that has a distinctive ‘woo woo’ sound.
-Intelligent, curious and independent, they can be destructive if left alone or not provided enough exercise or mental stimulation.
+Seldom barking, the Malamute is nether the less a talkative dog that has a distinctive ‘woo-woo’ sound.
+They are intelligent, curious and independent.
+But can be destructive if left alone or bored.

-Generally placid in nature towards humans, the Malamute is not always tolerant of other dogs, especially of the same sex.
-If you have other pets, especially small animals, the Malamute may not be the best option for you unless they are kept separate and well secured.
+Although generally placid towards humans.
+The Malamute is not always tolerant of other dogs, especially of the same sex.
+What’s more, if you have other pets, especially small animals then the Malamute may not be the best option for you.
+If you do have other pets, make sure they are well secured.

-They are incredibly strong and are known for pulling, which isn’t surprising given what they were bred to do.
-However this does need to be considered as if you are on the small side, as a large Malamute is easily capable of pulling someone over.
+Malamutes are born to pull and are incredibly strong, which isn’t surprising given their history.
+So, if you are on the small side, consider how you would manage a Malamute that is easily capable of pulling you over.

-Malamutes like to dig and are good escape artists so a secure garden is required.
-Although intelligent and food motivated, they are not known as dogs that are easily trained.
-It’s not that they lack the understanding it’s just that they lack the willingness!
+What’s more, a secure garden is a must as Malamutes like to dig and are excellent escape artists.
+While intelligent, Malamutes are not known as dogs that are easy to train.
+It’s not that they don’t understand it’s just that they lack the willingness!

-If you are not a fan of dog hair then please don’t get a Malamute.
-They have a lot of fur, they shed a lot of fur, you will constantly be surrounded and covered in a lot of fur!
+If you are not a fan of dog hair, then please don’t get a Malamute.
+They have a lot of fur; they shed a lot of fur, you will be covered in a lot of fur!

-Huskies were bred to be independent thinkers and this trait remains.
-If you are looking for an obedience champion, or a dog that walks to heel, waiting on your every command, then move on, the Husky isn’t for you.
+Infrequent barkers, Huskies can none the less be talkative.
+The Huskies independent thinking was a plus to the Chukchi, and this trait remains.
+If you are looking for an obedience champion or a dog that walks to heel then move on, the Husky isn’t for you.